Rosabrakkee/ProgProject/README.md

 - How to create a route: https://stackoverflow.com/questions/27341214/how-to-draw-a-route-between-two-markers-in-google-maps

 ##### Possible technical problems or limitations
-- scrapping data for all cities
+- Scrapping data for all cities
 - Interactive elements on click
 - Adding route to the map